< Back To Academics

 The MFA programs, offered with concentrations in Painting or in Sculpture, continue the ethos of the teaching methods defined by the School’s history within a recognized degree program.

 The MFA is based on maintaining a full-time, rigorous studio practice.
-Students are engaged in their work a minimum of 40 hours per week for the duration of their two years at the School.
+Students are engaged in their work for a minimum of 40 hours per week for the duration of their two years at the School.

 In their first year, students choose a core faculty member with whom they will work closely during each semester.
 Faculty are present in the atelier two days each week.
 Students are expected to continue working on the objectives set by faculty throughout the week.
 In the second year, faculty contact hours are reduced as students work in semi-private or private studios towards the completion of their individual thesis project.